dlcv/fdelacruz-vank-api-rest/README.md

     "currency": "USD"
 }
 ```

+The header must contain a valid token value.

 The request body have validations:
 - **taxId** is a string: cannot be null or empty, the string lenght must be between 2 and 10 characters